praxis/praxis-site/docs/reference/design/actions.md

   end
   description "Will match '/foo/bar/do_stuff' but not '/special/do_stuff" params do
-    # :splat will contain the mathing pieces of the wildcards
+    # :splat will contain the matching pieces of the wildcards
     attribute :splat, Attributor::Collection.of(String)
   end
 end
 ```

-Notice in the example above that if we use wilcard operators for our routes, we will also need to declare the
+Notice in the example above that if we use wildcard operators for our routes, we will also need to declare the
 `:splat` parameter in our action definition.
 This parameter will contain a collection of strings matching every wildcard in our route (and yes, you can have a route with multiple wildcards).
 If only one wildcard is used, `:splat` will still be an array, and will contain a single string element in it.
-See the [Mustermann site](https://github.com/rkh/mustermann) for more information about pattern types and other supported options.
+See the [Mustermann site](https://github.com/sinatra/mustermann) for more information about pattern types and other supported options.